Age UK North Staffs offers a limited information and signposting service for older people, their families and carers.

 Older people’s information and advice

-Our service is specially tailored for the needs of anyone over the age of 50, and their friends, relatives and carers.
-While the support of an adviser is limited at present, you are welcome to come in and browse our information resources during office opening hours, 9.30-3.00pm Monday to Thursday.
+Our limited service will continue to be intended for anyone over the age of 50, and their friends, relatives and carers.
+While we are not providing advice work at present, you are welcome to come in and browse and take away our information resources during office opening hours, 9.30am-3.00pm, Monday to Thursday.
+But please do not drop in to the office if you are in need of advice or help with forms, please refer to other local advice agencies.

-You can contact us in person or you could ask a trusted family member, carer, friend, neighbour, social worker or doctor to contact us on your behalf.
+For information and signposting, you can contact us in person or you could ask a trusted family member, carer, friend, neighbour, social worker or your GP’s surgery to contact us on your behalf.
 Our staff will discuss your enquiries or concerns with you with dignity and respect.
-We will provide you with all the information and advice you need to make an informed decision about what’s best for you.
-Our advice is free, confidential, independent and unbiased; and no information is passed to anyone else without your consent.
-We work with other organisations, where appropriate and with your permission, to satisfy your enquiry.
+We will provide you with information helpful to making an informed decision about what’s best for you.
+Our information is free, confidential, independent and unbiased; and no information about you is passed to anyone else without your consent.

 Topics we may be able to help you with: